logista/btsite/posting-guide.md

 **IT IS REQUIRED** to include `layout:`.
 I could set a `default` in Jekyll, but I want to get used to adding it (in the event I make a different layout for images, for instance), so I won't.
 Since this is only ever used internally, it doesn't need quote marks.

 **IT IS REQUIRED** to include `title:`.
-No quotes around the title, no matter how short.
+Double quotes around the title, no matter how short.
 If using quote marks *within* the title, be sure to use `'single quotes'`.
-Ah, and if there are backticks in the title (like, for `jekyll` or `atom`), you have to double quote the whole thing.

 **IT IS REQUIRED** to include an excerpt, because I don't like/trust Jekyll to do it the way I want.
 Mostly this can be the first sentence of the first paragraph, or a super-brief logline for the post.
 Syntax similar to `title:`